-Impossible to remain indifferent in front of Maman (Mother).
+It’s impossible to remain indifferent in front of Maman (Mother).
 The giant bronze spider is impressive.
 The sculpture has stand high as a queen for 10 years on Sussex Street in Ottawa, in front of the National Gallery of Canada.
-Although it is a popular attraction for tourists, I think we sometimes forget that Ottawa is privileged to have this majestic work.
+Although it is a popular attraction for tourists, I think we sometimes forget that Ottawa is privileged to be home to this majestic work.

-Franco-American artist Louise Bourgeois created the sculpture to pay homage to her mother.
+French-American artist Louise Bourgeois created the sculpture to pay homage to her mother.
 But why a spider?
-The link to make is not so far-fetched … Louise Bourgeois’s mother was a weaver (she repaired tapestries … so she wielded the thread, like the spider).
+The link is not so far-fetched … Louise Bourgeois’s mother was a weaver (she repaired tapestries … so she wielded the thread, like the spider).
 According to the artist, her mother was skillful and protective, as is a spider.

-More than 9 meters high, the bronze sculpture has a bronze bag under its abdomen in which there are 26 marble eggs.
+More than 9 metres high, the bronze sculpture has a bronze bag under its abdomen in which there are 26 marble eggs.

 The National Gallery of Canada acquired the sculpture 10 years ago at a cost of $ 3.2 million.
 At the time, this decision was criticized by some, since it was the largest purchase ever made by the museum.
 It is difficult today to imagine the surroundings of the National Gallery without the sculpture and its long bronze legs!